-Giannelli Imbula: Stoke midfielder signs loan deal with French club Toulouse
+Bojan Krkic and Giannelli Imbula leave Stoke on loan deals

 - From the section Football

-But the Belgian-born player made just 23 appearances for Stoke before his manager admitted "things haven't quite worked out".
+But the Belgium-born player made just 23 appearances for Stoke before manager Mark Hughes admitted "things haven't quite worked out".

 Meanwhile, Stoke captain Ryan Shawcross has signed a new deal to keep him at the club until 2021.